"I was completely

 There are caricatures of all the greatest and most famous regulars on the walls.
 Among them, Krogvold himself, the artist Edvard Munch, the famous Norwegian actress Liv Ullmann, and many more.

-"My favorite dishes are all connected to days of the week.
+"My favourite dishes are all connected to days of the week.
 On Fridays, I eat tartar, with a cold beer and a jenever."

 The pension is located only ten meters from Lorry, a restaurant that has inspired many myths and seen some notorious events.